Fatma-Dahir/Shopping-Trend-Customer-Behavior-Analysis-Project/README.md

 ## Data Cleaning
 In this phase, I performed the following tasks:
-1. Imported the HR Data into MySQL Workbench using the Import Table Wizard
+1. Imported the Data into MySQL Workbench using the Import Table Wizard
 2. Checked for duplicate values
 3. Standardized the data